 This past weekend, I attended my first

 Hoosier Who's Yer Con.
-It was a board game lover's paradise- an entire weekend filled with just . . .
+It was a board game lover's paradise- an entire weekend . . .

 If your Superbowl Sunday was anything like mine, you spent the day in a Nyquil coma.
 Even if you were watching the game, you probably missed out on a couple of things.
 In my efforts to catch up on everything that happened yesterday, I stumbled across several notable things that happened that weren't shown on Fox.